Great, you’ve learned a bit of Python 3 with your Raspberry Pi and you might be wondering: how can you run a Python 3 script in the terminal?

 This is also quite easy thanks to the pip3 command line tool.

 And here again, similar to what we’ve seen with “python” and “python3” commands, there are 2 variations for pip.

-If you get an error with pip3, it’s probably because you need to install it:
+But if you get an error with pip3 because your Python version is still 2, you need to install it:

 echo "alias pip=pip3" >> ~/.bashrc.